JuA9r/MLfunc/README.md

 - Implement more robust error checking on user input (values ​​of $m$).

 ## **Licence**
 - This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the `LICENCE` file for details.

 ---